adjust/cordova_sdk/README.md

 <framework src="iAd.framework" weak="true" />
 ```

-In case you are not running any iAd campaigns, you can feel free to remove `iAd.framework` dependency.
+If you are not running any iAd campaigns, you can feel free to remove the `iAd.framework` dependency.

 ## <a id="additional-features">Additional features